icepick4/timer-stats-rubiks-cube/README.md

 - Launch timer : PRESS SPACE BAR (for at least 0.5s)
 - Stop timer : PRESS SPACE BAR
-- Switch between cubes : ARROWS
+- Switch between cubes (for timer & stats page) : ARROWS (right/left)
-- Switch between dates (for stats page) : ARROWS
+- Switch between dates (for stats page) : ARROWS (up/down) SCROLL (up/down)

 ## Goal

-- Makes your bests times for each cubes !
+- Make your bests times for each cubes !
 - And see your progression day by day !

 ## Important